-Personifying “one man and his guitar” (Tapio Ylinen, Eclipse Music), the not-so-young tunesmith’s journey to “Fealty Fjords” (The 8-track sophomore EP release, scheduled for availability in early 2022) continues.
-Highly inspired by all of the creative characters met in transit, such artistic connections remain strengthening even years later, with band allies Felidae and The Bluestocking (both Russian exports) arranged as collaboration buddies in his much-awaited new musical works.
+Personifying “One man and his guitar” (Tapio Ylinen, Eclipse Music), the not-so-young tunesmith’s journey from “Fealty Fjords” (The 8-track sophomore EP, released in early 2022) continues.
+Highly inspired by all of the creative characters met in transit, such artistic connections remain strengthening even years later, with band allies Felidae and The Bluestocking (both Russian exports) arranged as collaboration buddies in those much-awaited new musical works.

-Alex Edwards’ build-up to the “Fealty Fjords” EP (alongside his being the frontperson of Brisbane band Snowcats, who have won hearts in 2021 at King Lear’s Throne, Archive, Uh-Oh’s, Tomcat, Woolly Mammoth Mane Stage & The Cave Inn) showcases hard-won wisdom in the often ill-fated odyssey of the popular music composer, and therein certainly evokes California’s Musication 104 FM’s comment, “This kind of really represents an indie artist”.
-The seamlessness of Alex Edwards Band and Snowcats continues into 2022, with shows booked until mid-year across cornerstone venues in Brisbane and so much hope on the horizon!
+Alex Edwards’ build-up to his third release “Fiesta, Freedom” (alongside his being the frontperson of Brisbane band Snowcats, who have won hearts in 2021 at King Lear’s Throne, Archive, Uh-Oh’s, Tomcat, Woolly Mammoth Mane Stage & The Cave Inn) showcases hard-won wisdom in the often ill-fated odyssey of the popular music composer, and therein certainly evokes California’s Musication 104 FM’s comment, “This kind of really represents an indie artist.”
+The seamlessness of Alex Edwards Band and Snowcats continues into 2022, with shows booked until mid-year across cornerstone venues in Brisbane and so much hope on the horizon…